Chlorite: Uses

+Health risks

+In 2009, the California Office of Environmental Health Hazard Assessment, or OEHHA, released a public health goal of maintaining amounts lower than 50 parts per billion for chlorite in drinking water.
+Some studies have indicated that at certain levels chlorite may also be carcinogenic.

+The federal legal limit in the United States allows chlorite up to levels of 1,000 parts per billion in drinking water, 20 times as much chlorite as California’s public health goal.

 Other oxyanions

 Several oxyanions of chlorine exist, in which it can assume oxidation states of −1, +1, +3, +5, or +7 within the corresponding anions Cl−, ClO−, ClO_{2}^{−}, ClO_{3}^{−}, or ClO_{4}^{−}, known commonly and respectively as chloride, hypochlorite, chlorite, chlorate, and perchlorate.
 These are part of a greater family of other chlorine oxides.